tom68-ll/SAFENLIDB/README.md

 # **🛡️SAFENLIDB**

-This repository contains the code for the paper **"SAFENLIDB: A Privacy-Preserving Safety Alignment Framework for LLM-based Natural Language Database Interfaces"**.
+This repository contains the code for our AAAI 2026 paper **"SAFENLIDB: A Privacy-Preserving Safety Alignment Framework for LLM-based Natural Language Database Interfaces"**.

 ![path](framework.jpg "Framework")